 Part of learning is giving your child a chance—he’ll amaze you with what he can do.
 A four-year-old who can do two-digit addition?
 Yes, it can be done.
 A preschooler finishing a 50-piece puzzle?
 Yup, totally possible.

 While kids can’t do everything, they can do a lot more than we sometimes give them credit for.
 Let them try, even if they stumble.
 Be open to failure so they learn how to bounce back.
-And don’t be afraid to encourage challenges, even if you’re not sure they’ll get there just yet.
+And don’t be afraid to encourage challenges, even if you’re not sure they can get there just yet.

 Because the best way to tell if your child isn’t ready?
 When learning becomes a drag and he doesn’t enjoy the process, and the challenge is too difficult for him right now.
 When learning isn’t fun anymore but a power struggle between the two of you.